Understanding Arcimoto's Unusual Options Activity | Benzinga

 Understanding Arcimoto's Unusual Options Activity

-On Wednesday, shares of Arcimoto (NASDAQ:FUV) saw unusual options activity.
-After the option alert, the stock price moved down to $16.73.
+Shares of Arcimoto (NASDAQ:FUV) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $17.65.

 - Sentiment: BULLISH